 Business leaders know that data science applications can bring them substantial value.
-For example, a business equipped with a reliable database and CRM platform can track and understand customer behaviors at every level of the buyer's journey - which in turn translates into improvements in sales and overall interactions with customers.
+For example, a business equipped with a reliable database and CRM platform can track and understand customer behaviors at every level of the buyer's journey.
+This translates into improvements in sales and overall interactions with customers.

-But getting insights from data is harder than it seems.
-Many times, the challenge comes from poor quality of the collected data.
+But getting insights from data is more complicated than it seems.
+The challenge often comes from the collected data's poor quality.
 And since companies increasingly depend on data to guide their business decisions, they need to ensure that their data is clean, reliable, and ready to use.

 That's where smart data cleaning practices come in.

-We've already shown you why cleaning data is so important for analytics and business intelligence.
+We've already shown you why cleaning data is important for analytics and business intelligence.

-At Sunscrapers, we also rely on a number of data preprocessing steps when building data science applications that uncover insights hidden in data sets.
+At Sunscrapers, we rely on many data preprocessing steps when building data science applications that uncover insights hidden in data sets.
 Here are 8 of them.

 You need to know what your data must look like at the end stage before starting any data processing activities.
-That’s why you should first establish the objectives of your analysis pipeline and list in detail what kind of information is required for your code to work, ideally without any further need for type-marshalling.
+That’s why you should first establish the objectives of your analysis pipeline and list in detail what information is required for your code to work, ideally without any further need for type marshaling.

 Equally important is to know what your raw data will look like upfront.
-There’s nothing more frustrating than unexpected surprises during preprocessing where you realize that you need to create yet another exception or a parsing function to accomodate for a fluke in the dataset.
-To avoid that, we recommend carrying out a small reconnaissance analysis of your input data and list all the possible oddities and data types - and then plan your strategy accordingly.
+There’s nothing more frustrating than surprises during preprocessing, where you realize that you must create yet another exception or a parsing function to accommodate a fluke in the dataset.
+To avoid that, we recommend conducting a small reconnaissance analysis of your input data and listing all the possible oddities and data types, then planning your strategy accordingly.

-It's key to establish the objectives for your data cleaning strategy before starting to work on solving a problem.
-When doing that, be realistic – for example, if you're dealing with a large and messy dataset, don't expect to reach a 100% cleanliness and be prepared to lose a healthy portion of your raw data after cleaning.
+Establishing the objectives for your data-cleaning strategy before starting to work on solving a problem is key.
+When doing that, be realistic – for example, if you're dealing with a large and messy dataset, don't expect to reach 100% cleanliness, and be prepared to lose a healthy portion of your raw data after cleaning.

-If your data is really problematic (for example, it’s highly varied) and difficult to mold into a reasonably uniform process, then you may need to take on a slightly different approach and prepare for a scrape following the “as much as possible information” type of approach.
-In such cases, prepare a list of data processing issues that you anticipate to come across in your workflow.
-Then sort them by an estimated frequency of occurrences and get to work on the most common problems until your dataset is good enough.
+If your data is problematic (for example, highly varied) and difficult to mold into a reasonably uniform process, then you may need to take on a slightly different approach and prepare for a scrape following the “as much as possible information” type of approach.
+In such cases, prepare a list of data processing issues you anticipate coming across in your workflow.
+Then sort them by an estimated occurrence frequency and work on the most common problems until your dataset is good enough.